 - a stand-alone data dictionary and other resources for software developers; and

 - a stand-alone technical memorandum titled “Implementation of Research Findings and Products.”
-See Special Note E for additional information.

 The draft deliverables are due no later than 2 months after approval of Phase III.